 No, these two programs have different deadlines.

-The PhD in Public Policy online application is due December 1, 2014 by 5 p.m.
+The PhD in Public Policy application and supporting documents are due December 1, 2014 by 5 p.m.
 EST, while the PhD in Political Economy and Government application and supporting documents are due January 2, 2015 by 5 p.m.
 EST.

 Should I submit my writing sample online?